bio-nim/rmath/README.md

 # rmath

-This repository comprises of Nim bindings to [libRmath](http://github.com/sdwfrost/libRmath-nim), which has been patched to provide a cleaner interface to Nim.
+This repository comprises of Nim bindings to [libRmath](http://github.com/sdwfrost/libRmath-nim), a local fork of libRmath patched by the Julia developers to use a faster random number generator.

 This is currently a work in progress, and while the low-level wrapper is mostly complete, the high level wrappers have yet to be written.